 Deferred acquisition costs represent commission and similar expenses directly related to the acquisition of policies, which are deferred over the period relating to the underlying unearned premiums.
-At 31 December 2016, Acasta had £34,336 of deferred acquisition costs.
+At 31 December 2016, the group had £34,336 of deferred acquisition costs.